How to Start a Successful Drop Shipping Business Using Shopify Online Store

 Step #4: Setup, design, and configure your Shopify store

 From here, let’s set up your Shopify online store.
-Below are the things we need to tackle when creating your store:
+Below are the things we need to tackle when creating your eCommerce store:

 - Purchasing and setting up a domain